Hippocampus: Schizophrenia

 A reduction in hippocampal volume is well reported in those with schizophrenia.
 The left hippocampus seems to be affected more than the right.
-The volume reduction is modest but consistent, and can be first seen in the prodromal stage with modest progression shown as the disease advances.
+The volume reduction is small but consistent, it can be first seen in the prodromal stage, and can show modest progression as the disease advances.
 The reduced volume has been shown to be independent of treatment with antipsychotics.
 Some studies suggest that hippocampal alterations play a role in causing the psychotic symptoms of schizophrenia.
 It has been suggested that hippocampal dysfunction might produce an alteration of dopamine release in the basal ganglia, thereby indirectly affecting the integration of information in the prefrontal cortex.

 In those with psychosis the greatest reduction is seen to be in CA3 and CA2 subfields, and a correlation has been made between the reduced volume and memory dysfunction.
 A reduced hippocampal volume has been shown to result in a decreased connectivity between the hippocampus and the prefrontal cortex, with the declarative memory characteristic of hippocampal function becoming selectively impaired.
 The impaired connectivity is evident both at rest and during task-activity.